junxit/us-congress-bills-110/metadata.md

 - 2007-06-25 — Mr. Hare moved to suspend the rules and pass the bill.
 - 2007-06-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 381 - 0 (Roll no. 550). (text: CR H7037)
 - 2007-06-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 381 - 0 (Roll no. 550).(text: CR H7037)
+- 2007-06-26 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.